-To be eligible for admission to courses creditable toward an associate's degree, a first-time college student must meet one of the following criteria:
+As defined by the Alabama State Board of Education, to be eligible for admission to courses creditable toward an associate's degree, a firsttime college student must meet one of the following criteria:

-- Applicant holds an Alabama High School Diploma (standard, credit based, or advanced), the high school diploma of another state equivalent to the Alabama High School Diploma, or an equivalent diploma issued by a non-public regionally and/or state accredited high school; or - Applicant holds a high school diploma equivalent to the Alabama High School Diploma (standard or advanced) issued by a nonpublic high school and has passed the Alabama Public High School Graduation Examination; or - Applicant holds a high school diploma equivalent to the Alabama High School Diploma (standard or advanced) and has achieved a minimum ACT composite score of 16 or a total of 790 on the SAT; or - 4.
-Applicant holds the Alabama Occupational Diploma, the high school diploma of another state equivalent to the Alabama
+- Applicant holds an Alabama High School Diploma, the high school diploma of another state equivalent to the Alabama High School Diploma, or an equivalent diploma issued by a non-public regionally and/or state accredited high school; or - 2.
+Applicant holds a high school diploma equivalent to the Alabama

+High School Diploma issued by a non-public high school and has passed the Alabama Public High School Graduation Examination; or

-Occupational Diploma, or an equivalent diploma issued by a non-public high school, and has achieved a minimum ACT composite score of 16 or a total of 790 on the SAT; or
+- Applicant holds a high school diploma equivalent to the Alabama High School Diploma and has achieved a minimum American College Test (ACT) composite score of 16 or a total of 790 on the Scholastic Aptitude Test (SAT); or - 4.
+Applicant holds the Alabama Occupational Diploma, the high school diploma of another state equivalent to the Alabama Occupational Diploma, or an equivalent diploma issued by a non-public high school, and has achieved a minimum ACT composite score of 16 or a total of 790 on the SAT Critical Reading and Math sections; or - 5.
+Applicant holds a GED Certificate issued by an appropriate state agency.

-- 5. Applicant holds a GED Certificate issued by an appropriate state agency. - Minimum credit requirements for an Alabama standard diploma • Minimum of 24 credits to include:
+Minimum credit requirements for an Alabama standard diploma Minimum of 24 credits to include:

-English Language 4 credits Mathematics 4 credits to include: Algebra Geometry 1 credit 1 credit Science 4 credits to include: Biology Physical Science 1 credit 1 credit Social Sciences 4 credits to include: Social Studies World History U.S. History Government Economics 1 credit 1 credit 1 credit .5 credits .5 credits Physical Education, He and/or Fine Arts ealth Education 2 credits Computer Application .5 credits be embedded) Electives 5.5 credits
+English Language 4 credits Mathematics 4 credits to include: Algebra Geometry 1 credit 1 credit Science 4 credits to include: Biology Physical Science 1 credit 1 credit Social Sciences 4 credits to include: Social Studies World History U.S. History Government Economics 1 credit 1 credit 1 credit .5 credits .5 credits Physical Education, Health Education and/or Fine Arts 2 credits Computer Application .5 credits embedded) Electives 5.5 credits

 Applicants who meet one of these criteria shall be classified as "Degree-Eligible" students.
 Calhoun Community College may establish additional admission requirements to specific courses or occupational degree programs when student enrollment must be limited.
+All non-public, online, and non-accredited high school diplomas are evaluated on an individual basis.
+Students who graduate from these schools may be required to provide additional or appropriate supporting documentation for admissions eligibility.
+Students holding these types of high school diplomas are encouraged to contact the Calhoun Admissions Office for more information about acceptance criteria.